 “Harry and I have it all figured out.
 Harry will take my job at the Building and Loan, work there for four years, then he’ll go.
 I couldn’t face being cooped up in a shabby little office.
 I want to do something big, something important.”
 From It’s A Wonderful Life

 I don’t think George’s story is meant to discourage us from dreaming or even dreaming big.
-I think his life just spotlights the importance of being attentive to your specific calling in life, whether it is big or limited.
+I think his life just spotlights the importance of being attentive to our specific calling in life, whether it is big or limited.

 Frank Capra’s classic movie touches on many universal core values often forgotten in life.
 We can miss the trees for the forest.
-But even when we are fixated on our big adventurous life in the future, we often remain unaware of the big plans God has for us in the here and now.
+But even when we are fixated on our big adventurous life in the future, we often remain unaware of the big plans our Creator has for us in the here and now.

 My deepest disappointments were often the result of failed expectations.